Eschamali/StarterWebScrapingKit/docs/API_REFERENCE.md

 Public Function Exists(ByVal key As Variant) As Boolean
 ```

-Returns `True` when an object key or array index exists.
+Compatibility helper that checks whether an object key or array index exists.

 ```vb
 If doc.Exists("data") Then